soderlind/move-domains-to-afd/README.md

 With the prerequisites in place, you're ready to add the domains to Azure Front Door.

+> NOTE:
->I assume Azure Front Door is up and running, and that you have created your routing rules.
+> - I assume Azure Front Door is up and running, and that you have created your routing rules.
+> - Only domains with a certificate in your key vault will be added.

 ### Config